o3de/sig-simulation/rfcs/Issue_Triage_Guide.md

-# O3DE Simulation SIG - Preliminary Issue Triage Guide
+# O3DE Simulation SIG - Issue Triage Guide

 While the [common issue triage guide for O3DE](https://github.com/o3de/community/issues/130) has not yet been established, this proposal establishes a preliminary issue triage guide for SIG-Simulation.
 It is intended to be replaced by the official triage guide, once approved.